 We also have bumblebee projects at our developments at Henmore Gardens, Ashbourne and Colindale Gardens, London.

 Across all Redrow developments, we want as many customers as possible to get involved with helping bumblebees.
 We have been designing our show-home gardens with planting for bumblebees and have developed a series of leaflets so customers can have a go in their own garden.
-During 2018 we gave 1,200 free memberships of the Trusts to our customers on selected developments to help promote their important works.
+In the last three years we have given more than 1,700 free memberships of the Trust to our customers to help promote their important work.